survivejs/maintenance-book/manuscript/infrastructure/03-automation.md

 Messages can be descriptive like this when they capture a big change.
 During development smaller messages representing meaningful changes are enough.
 Messages as the one above can be written as the work gets merged to the release branch of the project.

-The advantage of doing this is that it makes it easier for other developers to tell what's going on.
+The advantage of doing this is that it makes it easier for other developers to tell what’s going on.
 Some of the information can be reused for documentation purposes in project main documentation and change logs.

-T> It's a common convention to write commit titles in **imperative** tense.
+T> It’s a common convention to write commit titles in **imperative** tense.
 The main reason is that this keeps the results of `git diff` more understandable to other developers.
 [Chris Beams explains the message idea in detail in his blog](https://chris.beams.io/posts/git-commit/).

 ## Semantic Release